crewAIInc/crewAI/docs/core-concepts/Tools.md

 ```

 ## Conclusion
 Tools are pivotal in extending the capabilities of CrewAI agents, enabling them to undertake a broad spectrum of tasks and collaborate effectively.
 When building solutions with CrewAI, leverage both custom and existing tools to empower your agents and enhance the AI ecosystem.
+Consider utilizing error handling, caching mechanisms, and the flexibility of tool arguments to optimize your agents' performance and capabilities.